mozilla-releng/releng-rfcs/rfcs/0042-bugzilla-and-jira.md

 ### Proposal

-#### Jira for high-level project planning
+#### Jira for bubbling up projects that take 2 weeks or more

 Mozilla has [a process](https://docs.google.com/document/d/1BA1v2xiDF1IoqbyfY3hWlXc_MRsI02hYs2rslmkK3gM/edit#) to define which projects are more important than others.
 In the case of RelEng's organization, this happens within the [FFXP](https://mozilla-hub.atlassian.net/browse/FFXP) project on Jira.
-It’s typically the job of a manager to create Jira's epics there.
+These tickets are meant to explain to the management chain why our team should do this project now.
+It’s typically the job of a manager to create Jira's epics there for any work that takes 2 weeks or more.
 The content of these epics are centered around 2 main fields: a high level description of what we plan to do and "why now?".

-#### Bugzilla for daily engineering work and implementation details
+#### Bugzilla for engineering work and implementation details

 Being open is part of [Mozilla's identity](https://www.mozilla.org/en-US/about/manifesto/).
 Our Jira instance is not open.
 Therefore, it should not be the source of truth, especially regarding implementation details.